Drapadon-us/drapadon-org-website/README.md

-# drapadon-us-revamp-site
+# drapadon-org-website

-I finally remade the drapadon.org main site from scratch!
-I hope you enjoy it!
+The drapadon.org main site is no longer stolen code, as it was recoded.